Sunday, August 31, 2008

 Thursday, August 28, 2008

-Pretty soon people were clamoring for him to expand his business.
+Soon people were clamoring for him to expand his business.
 He kept saying no as that would mean taking his work into a whole different dimension.
-I felt bad for him, because here was a man doing what he loved, and doing only enough so that he could still enjoy what he did each day.
+I felt bad for him, because here was a man doing what he loved, and doing only enough so that he could still love what he did each day.

 To take it to an assembly line would have taken the artistry out of his baking.
 And the joy of actually working with his hands in the dough would have been traded for turning machinery buttons on and off.
-(Some may call that progress, but is it?)
+Some may call that progress, but is it?

-The artist here is the baker, and the portrait his loaves of bread.
-Maybe I'm being romantic, but perhaps that's why the customers were begging for more.
-He poured his love of baking bread into each slice.
-Every loaf was unique...not exactly the same shape or even with the exact same ingredients, because he could change his mind and add raisins without ruining a truckload of flour.
+Oscar Wilde says that every portrait painted with feeling is a portrait of the artist, not of the sitter.
+The artist in this instance is this passionate baker, and the portrait his loaves of bread.
+I might be romantic here, but perhaps that's why the customers begged for more... he poured his love of working with flour and yeast and dough into each loaf.
+Every loaf was a unique expression of himself -- not exactly the same shape or even with the exact same ingredients, because he could change his mind and add raisins without ruining a truckload of flour.
 You can't get that in mass production!

 Brenda